HimanthReddyGurram/Blog/README.md

 If you do not have mongodb, you can get it from [https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)

+If you want to start working on your project right away, you might want to try the following commands:

 From your command line:
 ```bash
 # Clone this repository